gee-community/qgis-earthengine-plugin/README.md

 MacOS: /Users/USER/.config/earthengine/credentials
 ```

-Q: I am still getting authentication errors, what should I do?
+#### I am still getting authentication errors, what should I do?

-A: Try installing the Google Earth Engine [command line client](https://developers.google.com/earth-engine/command_line).
+Try installing the Google Earth Engine [command line client](https://developers.google.com/earth-engine/command_line).
 Run the `earthengine authenticate` command.
 This resets the authentication credentials and solves most authentication errors.

+More about GEE authentication guide and troubleshooting [here](https://developers.google.com/earth-engine/guides/auth).

-Q: Are you through a proxy?
+#### Are you through a proxy?

-A: In your scripts, configure proxy settings on top of them:
+In your scripts, configure proxy settings on top of them:

 ```python
 import os